 The universities involved are: TH Nuremberg, OTH Regensburg, TH Deggendorf, HAW Augsburg, TH Amberg-Weiden, Technische Hochschule Ingolstadt and others.

 Programme director and Academic advisor

 The module handbook contains information on prerequisites, contents, learning outcomes, ECTS points, duration, work load, literature, references of the offered modules and lectures.

 Study and Examination Regulations

-Study and examination regulations (SPO) (German only) deal with judicial matters concerning your study course.
-For more information please turn to the pages of the legal department for Statutes of this course.
+Study and examination regulations (SPO) deal with judicial matters concerning your study course.
+Please turn to the pages of the legal department for Statutes of this course.

 For any questions on requirements, exams regulations and more, please turn to the Service Center Study Affairs.